ptyork/au-aist2120-20sp-project1g/README.md

 This is going to be a REALLY simple game of chess.
 Basically there are ONLY pawns.
 But the pawns are even more useless than they are in real chess, so we'll refer to them as "powns".
 Stay tuned for an explanation.

 First and formost, your script, `pown-chess.py`, is "started" for you.
-The game "state" (i.e., the positions of each piece on the playing board) is represented by a dictionary named `game_board`.
+The game "state" (i.e., the positions of each piece on the playing board) is represented by a dictionary named `chess_board`.
 Both books give some examples of using dictionaries for managing board state, so might serve as good reference.

 The game itself starts with the 6 x 6 board in the following state:
 ```